Jai2500/CodeFunDo-2019/README.md

 #### Current Systems

 * The current system uses Electronic Voting Machines (EVM).
-EVMs are set up in various polling booths across the country where people vote by pressing the button corresponding to the candidates.
 * Voting in India takes place at constituency level, where the people vote for candidates of various constituencies to join the Legislative Assembly.
 * People have to register for availing a Voter ID when they turn 18.
 After that based on the location of the person a voter list is generated and circulated across the corresponding polling booths.
-* On the day of voting, people have to reach the required polling booth and vote using the EVMs described above.
 * In some places this voting is done using paper ballots instead of EVMs.
-* The result of the voting is released after counting the votes.

 #### Issues with the current system

 * The major issue is that the EVMs are very suseptible to external interventions.
 Many cases of EVM hacking / rigging of EVM machines have been reported.
-* Beyond just the issues with EVM machines, many a times citizens are not able to vote because they cannot make it to their own constituency.
+* Many a times citizens are not able to vote because they cannot make it to their own constituency.
-* There are also cases of names missing from the voting list.
+* Cases of names missing from the voting list.
-* Another issue is the miscounting of votes that commonly happens when we use paper ballots.
-The task of counting and compiling is a very time consuming one and can be easily further improved.
+* Miscounting of votes due to the use of paper ballots.
+The task of counting and compiling is very time consuming .
-* Quite often voters are not aware of the full information of the candidates but are just coerced into voting for them by the other members of the party.
+* Lack of complete awareness of the candidates.

 ### Our Solution

 #### What are we planning to build?

-* We plan to build a complete blockchain for voting that functions not only at the smaller district/constitency level but also at the national level.
+* We plan to build a complete blockchain for voting that functions not only at the constitency level but also at the national level.
-* Voters will be registered only at a national level rather and would be added to their constituencies.
-* A voters list will not be created for the polling booth as no voter will be assigned a particuar voting booth.
+* A voters list will not be created for each polling booth but one for the constituency as no voter will be assigned a particuar voting booth.
-  * Rather voters would vote for candidates of their constituencies without requiring to be present in a voting booth set up in that constituency.
+* Rather voters would vote for candidates of their constituencies without requiring to be present in a voting booth set up in their constituency.
-* The blockchain will be accompanied by a website that uses facial recognition and biometrics (as applicable) to verify the voters and provide the voters with the voting page.
+* The blockchain will be accompanied by a website that uses biometrics (as applicable) to authentication the voters and provide the voters with the voting page.
-* The website would also furnish details of the participating candidates so that the voters may assure themselves of their choice.
+* The website would also furnish details of the participating candidates so that the voters may assure themselves of their choice:
-  * The details may include :
-    1. Metrics like - Promises made vs. Promises Kept, Attendance in the House
-    2. Criminal Record
+    1. Criminal Record
-    3. Funds Utilization
+    2. Funds Utilization
-  * This would also be paired with the Agenda set up the candidate.
+    3. Candidate's Agenda
-  * The website would be dynamic to show the candidates belonging to the constitency of the voters.
+* The website would show the candidates belonging to the constitency of the voter.
 * Each voter after voting would receive a reference ID so that they can later see that their vote was accounted for.
-* The counting would be done automatically at both the constituency level as well as the national level to ensure that there is no mishap.
+* The counting would be done automatically at both the constituency level as well as the national level to ensure that there is no miscounting.

 #### How are we planning to build it?